Skip to content

 Ultimately, DBeaver will let us view data as if we were in Excel:

-Download install DBeaver Lite.
+Download and install DBeaver Community Edition.
 It is free, and you do not need to make an account.

-DBeaver is just a regular desktop app, so open it up once installed.
-You'll see a variety of components when you first open it (but they will be empty at first):
+DBeaver is a regular desktop app, so open it once installed.
+You'll see several components, but they will be empty initially:

 Tip